-In terms of recovery, kinesiology tape is often said to promote the flow of both blood and lymphatic fluid (though more research is generally needed in this regard).
-The tape works to lift and pull the skin in a way that increases the natural flow of both of these around taped areas.
+In terms of recovery, kinesiology tape promotes blood flow and lymphatic fluid flow (though more research is generally needed in this regard).
+The tape works to lift and pull the skin to increase the natural blood flow of both around taped areas.
 After workouts, the flow of blood and lymphatic fluid is one of the many keys to recovery.

-First, the increased blood flow may help transport oxygen and nutrients to the surrounding taped area.
-Second, the movement of lymph could help support recovery by moving unwanted fluids and preventing pooling, this can help limit inflammation of the joints/muscles.
+The increased blood flow can help transport oxygen to the surrounding taped area.
+The movement of lymph could help support recovery by preventing the pooling of unwanted fluids.
+This can help limit inflammation of the joints/muscles.

 Kinesiology tape may also enhance athletic performance.
 This point ties in with the above aspects of support and recovery.
-With an additional layer of support that moves with the body, you may be able to perform longer.
-This becomes especially important for athletes who have prolonged bouts of activity, and may need extra stability when fatigue kicks in.
+With an additional layer of support that moves with the body, you might perform longer.
+This becomes especially important for athletes who have prolonged bouts of activity and need extra stability when fatigue sets in.

 Different Types of Kinesiology Tape

 Cotton tapes have a few callouts that will make them different from their counter synthetic tapes.
-First, cotton tapes are softer on the skin and body.
+First, cotton tapes are softer on the skin.
 These tapes will be less noticeable when applied, so they’re typically a go-to for athletes in need of light support.

 Second, these tapes tend to be better for sensitive skin users.
-Tape can cause skin irritation, so a cotton, or cotton nylon blend, may be the best choice for those with sensitive skin issues.
+Tape can cause skin irritation, so a cotton, or cotton-nylon blend, might be the best choice for those with sensitive skin issues.

 Synthetic tapes are more supportive due to the material they use.
-They’re often stiffer than cotton tapes and utilize materials designed to provide the joint and musculature with an increased feeling of rigidity.
+They’re often stiffer than cotton tapes and utilize materials designed to provide the joint and musculature with increased rigidity.
 These tapes will be best for athletes who need increased support for prolonged periods of exercise.

 One thing to keep in mind with synthetic tapes is the possible skin irritation.
 Most tapes avoid using latex and zinc, but some synthetic tapes do.
 If you know your skin is prone to irritation by adhesives and other materials, then this should be accounted for.